 - Google Hangouts

-To help WordPress users take advantage of all that Google offers, WordPress developers have created many plugins that allow WordPress to be integrated seamlessly with Google’s various tools and applications.
+To help WordPress users take advantage of all that Google offers, WordPress developers have created many plugins and solutions that allow WordPress to integrate with Google services.

 To integrate your WordPress site with the tools and applications above, however, you will need to have an active Google Account …